maddisanotoole/git-hook-examples/README.md

 - blocking certain code (e.g console.log)

 [prevent-console-logs](hooks/examples/pre-commit.prevent-console-logs):
-Checks if any staged files contain "console.log", if so, cancels the commit and tells the user what file and line the log is on
+Checks if any staged files contain "console.log", if so, cancels the commit and tells the user what file and line the log is on.

 ![pre-commit example - prevent console logs](screenshots/prevent-console-logs.png)

 ### commit-msg